jparap/Node.js-Bootcamp/README.md

 # Node.js-Bootcamp

-This is a Proxy Server for Node.js submitted as the pre-work requirement for CodePath.
+This is a Proxy Server using Node.js,  submitted as the pre-work requirement for CodePath.

 # To run the Proxy Server: